 Separately the Board of the Commission commissioned a review by Independent Counsel into the actions taken by the Commission in relation to two specific statutory inquiries.
 The outcome of this review provided some of the assurances sought by the Department in relation to the actions of the Commission at the time of the relevant statutory inquiries and what lessons have been learned.
 The Terms of Reference for that Review can be found on the Commission’s website.

 The panel was appointed by the Minister for Communities on the basis of their experience and expertise, which includes a deep understanding of charity regulation, charity law, the community and charitable sector, and good corporate governance.

 The closing date for submissions through the online questionnaire was 12 May 2021.
 Thank you to all who participated and provided vital information to inform the Panel’s recommendations to Minister.

 When will the review report be published?

-How much will the review cost?
+How much did the review cost?

-The costs associated with the review are approximately £111k.
+The review cost approximately £111k.

 If you have any queries please contact CharitiesBranch@communities-ni.gov.uk